Subhrayan/Bike-Share-analysis-SQL-and-Interactive-Power-BI-Dashboard/README.md

 - Step 2 : Developed sql queries to join tables,create columns and selecting relevant data for data analysis
 - Step 3 : Connected Power Bi to database
 - Step 4 : Transformed data in Power query for data cleaning
-- Step 5 : Utilized DAX to crete new measures like profit margin, revenue per rider
+- Step 5 : Utilized DAX to create new measures like profit margin, revenue per rider
 - Step 6 : Builded Interactive dashboard in Power Bi
 - Step 7 : Answered the analysis question and included a recommendation